-Masters of Educational Technology and Applied Learning Science: Sponsorship Opportunities
+Masters of Educational Technology and Applied Learning Sciences: Sponsorship Opportunities

 Partnering with the Carnegie Mellon METALS program as a capstone sponsor provides companies with a unique perspective into employing evidence-based educational technology.
 (See past projects here; read a description of the capstone project process here; see our list of current & past sponsors.)